itsjingun/nexon/README.md

 ## Improvements for the future

-- **Improved error handling.** Currently, if any exception is encountered during the background operation of `DefaultNextToGoRacesInteractor`, the UI will stop the updates and display a full screen error state (I kept it simple for time's sake).
+- **Improved error handling.** Currently, if any exception is encountered during the background operation of `DefaultNextToGoRacesAutoUpdater`, the UI will stop the updates and display a full screen error state (I kept it simple for time's sake).
 Naturally, we could implement some improved error handling where the app responds differently depending on the type of error.
 It could also show partial error states instead of replacing all the information on the screen.
 - **Smarter fetch counts.** At the moment, whenever you change category filters and there aren't enough races, the fetch count resets back to 10 (even if you've been on that filter combination before).
 It might make sense to keep track of fetches for filter combinations so that the next fetch has a larger count.
 - **Manual refresh.** Currently, all data fetching is handled automatically and the user has no way of explicitly refreshing the list of races.
 - **More unit tests.** I only added tests for the most common flows, because it would take too much time to add tests for every possible flow and edge case.
 If this were ever to be used in production, more coverage would naturally be ideal.
 Instrumented tests could also be added to test DAO operations using Room's in-memory database mode.